List of most-watched television broadcasts: Canada

 The two most-watched television broadcasts in Canadian history occurred during the 2010 Winter Olympics in Vancouver.
 For the gold medal game of the men's hockey tournament at the 2010 Winter Olympics, played between the United States and Canada, confirmed 16.6 million Canadians watched the whole game, roughly one-half of the country's entire population.
 A groundbreaking 26.5 million Canadians watched some part of the game, over 80 percent of the country's 34-million-person population.
 According to multiple sources, 13.3 million Canadians watched the games' opening ceremony, which was the previous record.

 Many believed the final game of the 1972 Summit Series had up to 18 million viewers, but only 4.3 million TVs tuned in.
 This statistic does not represent the reality that most school children (representing the tail end of the baby-boom i.e. a large population) nationwide watched the game in gymnasiums on only one or two TVs.
 10.3 million people watched the ice hockey gold medal final of the 2002 Winter Olympics.

 China

-China Central Television's Spring Festival Gala has regularly attracted between 700 million to 1.17 billion viewers annually.
+China Central Television claims the Spring Festival Gala has attracted more than 1 billion viewers annually, and it has been recognised by Guinness World Records as the world's most watched television program.

-The CCTV's main evening news broadcast Xinwen Lianbo has a daily audience of around 135 million people, and it is also one of the most expensive shows in the world per advertising spots, with its 2013 advertising slots selling for a record of 5.4 billion yuan.
+The CCTV's main evening news broadcast Xinwen Lianbo has an estimated daily audience of around 135 million people, and it is also one of the most expensive shows in the world per advertising spots, with its 2013 advertising slots selling for a record of 5.4 billion yuan.

 The Legend of Bruce Lee (2008), based on the life of Bruce Lee, has been watched by over 400 million viewers in China, making it the most-watched Chinese television drama series of all time, as of 2017.

 A Chinese boxer Zou Shiming's professional boxing debut on 6 April 2013 generated an estimated 300 million viewers.
 Another professional boxer Qiu Xiaojun attracted around 200 million people for his fight against Ghanaian fighter Raymond Commey on 12 February 2016.